shiftyp/rest-in-space/setup.md

 - **Basic Auth**: Username and password encoded (not encrypted) in Base64, sent in the Authorization header
 - **OAuth 2.0**: A protocol for authorization that enables third-party applications to access resources without sharing credentials

-In Express.js, authentication is typically implemented as middleware that checks credentials before allowing the request to proceed to route handlers.

 ### 🚦 Authorization

 Authorization determines what an authenticated user is allowed to do.
 While authentication confirms "who you are," authorization decides "what you can do."
 Common authorization approaches include: